yaxcholi/tts-test-project/README.md

 5) asyncio

 # Direct Install
-Alternatively you can also install the zip file and run the program there directly without any python stuff
+Alternatively you can also install the zip file and run the program there directly without any python stuff but you'd still need to install voicevox engine